Adatta1276/Among-Us-JS-Edition/README.md

-### EXPECTED LAUNCH DATE : oh wait thats supposed to be secret 😂😂 <br>

-## Once this code goes public, feel free to open a issue or issue a pull request!!
+## Feel free to open a issue or issue a pull request!!

 *Regards,*
 *Adatta1276*